-\subsection{Methods comparison on methylation data}
+We investigated the potential relevance of differentially distributed CpG sites by considering the expression of the gene at their genomic location.
+DNA methylation is thought to primarily inhibit transcription and therefore repress gene expression.
+Of 2117 CpG sites with $\pr(H_{0m} \mid X) < 0.01$, 1256 have a significant negative association with gene expression using Spearman’s rank correlation, p-value $< 0.01$.
+For these cases methylation gives a potential mechanistic explanation for well-known differences in gene transcription levels between basal and non-basal tumours.
+In particular, these include five genes from the well-known PAM50 gene signature for breast cancer subtyping \citep{Parker2009}: \emph{MYBL2}, \emph{EGFR}, \emph{MIA}, \emph{SFRP1} and \emph{MLPH}.
+A supplemental spreadsheet gives the posterior probability $\pr(H_{0m} \mid X)$ and corresponding gene expression statistics for all CpG sites.

-We use data from Section~\ref{meth} to compare standard frequentist and Bayesian non-parametric testing methods on methylation array data.
-We focus on a set of 574 CpG sites that were previously identified as relevant to breast cancer heterogeneity \citep{Perou2012}.
-We expect a high percentage of these sites to have different methylation distributions between Basal and non-Basal tumors.
-We use these sites to compare power of the following testing methods: (1) shared kernel test, as implemented in Section~\ref{meth}, (2) shared kernel test with $P_0$ fixed at $0.5$, (3) two-sample Anderson-Darling test \citep{Scholz1987}, (4) dependent optional Polya tree test \citep{Ma2011}, using code provided by the authors under default specifications, (5) Wilcoxon rank sum test, (6) two-sample t-test with unequal variance, (7) restricted dependent Dirichlet process test \citep{DunsonPeddada2008}, using the interval null hypothesis $d_{TV} \in [0,0.05]$, where $d_{TV}$ is total variation distance, (8) Polya tree test (Holmes et al.), using code provided by the authors under default specifications.
+\section{Methods comparison on methylation data}

-We estimate power by the proportion of the 574 CpG sites that are identified as different, and we estimate the false positive rate by the proportion of CpG sites that are identified as different under random permutation of the group labels.
-The receiver operating characteristic curve shown in Figure~\ref{MethodComp} is obtained by varying the threshold on the Bayes factor or p-value, depending on the method.
-The shared kernel test with learned $P_0$ is the only approach that borrows information across multiple sites and outperforms all independent screening methods by a wide margin.
-The independent shared kernel test with fixed $P_0=0.5$ also performs as well or better than existing methods, although the Anderson-Darling test is competitive.
+We use data from Section~\ref{meth} to compare the power of testing methods on methylation array data.
+We consider the following methods: (a) the shared kernel test, as implemented in Section~\ref{meth} but with $P_0$ fixed at $0.5$ so that Bayes factors are independent, (b) the two-sample Anderson--Darling test \citep{Scholz1987}, (c) a dependent optional Polya tree test \citep{Ma2011}, using code provided by the authors under default specifications, (d) a Polya tree test (Holmes et al.), using code provided by the authors under default specifications, (e) the Wilcoxon rank sum test, (f) the two-sample t-test with unequal variance, (g) a restricted dependent Dirichlet process test \citep{DunsonPeddada2008}, using the interval null hypothesis $d_{\text{TV}} \in [0,0.05]$, where $d_{\text{TV}}$ is total variation distance.
+Methods (a)--(d) are general tests for equality of distribution, while methods (e)--(g) test for different levels of methylation.